cs107-lahg/cs107-FinalProject/docs/documentation.md

 If there are multiple input variables, then each intermediate variable can have multiple partial derivatives corresponding to each of the inputs.
 In the case of multiple input variables, forward AD computes a Jacobian-vector product that consists of a matrix of each function’s partial derivatives evaluated at a point.
 Since a dual number can only store one derivative value in the dual part, each pass through AD will find the partial derivative of y with respect to a particular input variable.
 To specify which partial derivative to extract, you can set a “seed vector” p of your choosing (ex.
 For f(x1,x2), you can set p to [1,0] to find the partial derivative of the function with respect to input x1).
 At each intermediate variable, you consider the vector p and focus on deriving the partial derivative with respect to x1.
 You can take the dot product of the gradient (list of partial derivatives of the function) and seed vector p to get the partial derivative of the function with respect to input x1.

-For AD reverse mode, our algorithm "stores" the computation graph -- the replationship between "parent" node and "child" node.
-Once the function computation is done and the get derivative method is called on the "parent" node, the algorithm computes its derivative recursively from all of its children, and finally update its derivative.
-AD reverse mode is widely used in machine learning algorithms such as backward propogation.

 ## How to use _lahg_package_

 ### Installation Method 1: Install from our Git repository